 He says that brain teasers are ostensibly designed to gauge a candidate’s critical thinking: As long as the person can walk the interviewer through their logic, their answer should count as “good,” even if their actual answer to a question like “How many marbles would fit in the Louvre?” is wrong.
 But not every candidate has a thinking style that’s well-suited for brain teasers, Cole says.
 Some people are better able to think out loud than others, who may need inward reflection time before they can walk someone through their thought process.
 There are much better ways to gauge a candidates’ problem-solving style and critical-thinking skills than to ask them a random riddle, such as asking how people juggle competing priorities, how they best grow, the most useful lesson they’ve learned from a more senior colleague, or for an example of a time they made a mistake and how they handled it.

 Brain teasers aren’t just annoying.
 Cole says interviewers who rely on brain teasers can sometimes want to make a candidate feel uncomfortable — and that information might give you useful insight into that company’s culture.
-I spoke to a friend of mine, Sarah Hudson*, a talent director in the advertising industry in New York City with 12 years’ experience interviewing job candidates, and she says that these questions can even hint at something iffy going on at the hiring company.
-“Particularly as it relates to diversity, equity, and inclusion, there's a lot of conversation going on right now about making sure that you're standardizing questions and that you're asking things that will get to a certain point to really understand the person,” Hudson says.
+I spoke to a friend of mine, Sarah Hudson*, a talent director in the advertising industry with 12 years’ experience interviewing job candidates, and she says that these questions can even hint at something iffy going on at the hiring company.
+“Particularly as it relates to diversity, equity, and inclusion, there's a lot of conversation going on right now about making sure that you're standardising questions and that you're asking things that will get to a certain point to really understand the person,” Hudson says.
 If she were ever asked a brain teaser question in an interview, she’d assume the person isn’t trained in the latest interview techniques, and would see it as a red flag.

 As for Gibson, she says if someone asked her a similar question today, she thinks she’d be less easily thrown off her game — although she’d certainly be annoyed.
 “Having been through many interviews now I still don't see what you gain from a question like that.
-I'd like to think I'd be brave enough to ask how relevant it is but I don't suppose that would do me many favors!” she says.
+I'd like to think I'd be brave enough to ask how relevant it is but I don't suppose that would do me many favours!” she says.
 “I definitely think they've had their time though and would be surprised to find interviewers still using them.”